How do you gain the trust of your audience?

 - Don’t assume they already downloaded your free-gift even if it is email # 7 in your series.

 - Don’t assume they will remember who you are, or why you are emailing them after the initial email.
 Ever!
-Even if you have been sending them emails for months and months and they have been reading them and clicking on all your links and buying all your stuff!
+Even if you have been sending them emails for months and months.
+Even though they have been reading your emails and clicking on all your links and buying all your stuff!

 - Don’t give up after your first email sequence goes out.
 Keep in touch periodically.